IT Band Pain: How To Fix It After Total Knee Replacement – (updated 01.23.2024)

 Plus, I wasn’t stretching as much as I should have been.

-To be honest, I didn’t feel that warming up or cooling down before and after my workouts were a big deal.
+To be honest, I didn’t feel that warming up or cooling down before and after my workouts was a big deal.

 Boy, was I mistaken!